firefly-cpp/NiaAML/docs/getting_started.rst

     )
     final_pipeline = t.run('Accuracy', 20, 20, 400, 400, 'ParticleSwarmAlgorithm', 'ParticleSwarmAlgorithm')

+**As you can see, pipeline components, fitness function and optimization algorithms are always passed into pipeline optimization using their class names.** The example below uses the Particle Swarm Algorithm as the optimization algorithm.
+You can find a list of all available algorithms in the `NiaPy's documentation <https://niapy.readthedocs.io/en/stable/>`_.
 Now you can run it using the command ``python my_first_pipeline.py``.
 The code currently does not do much as we want to save our pipeline to a file so we can use it later or at least save a user-friendly representation of it to a text file.
 You can choose one or both scenarios by adding the code below.

 .. code:: python